iCivics Judicial Branch in a Flash: A Quick Guide to Understanding the Nation’s Least Understood Branch

 Introduction to iCivics and the Judicial Branch

 iCivics, founded by former Supreme Court Justice Sandra Day O’Connor, is a nonprofit organization dedicated to empowering youth to become knowledgeable participants in democracy.
-Its mission centers on making civics education engaging through games, simulations, and resources that align with national standards.
+In practice, its mission centers on making civics education engaging through games, simulations, and resources that align with national standards.
 Among its offerings, Judicial Branch in a Flash stands out as a concise, multimedia approach to teaching one of the most abstract yet vital components of American governance.

 Overview of the Judicial Branch

-- Courts of Appeals: Intermediate appellate courts that review decisions from district courts.
+- Federal District Courts: Trial courts that handle most federal cases.
+Still, - Courts of Appeals: Intermediate appellate courts that review decisions from district courts. - Supreme Court: The final arbiter of constitutional disputes and federal law.

 Key responsibilities include:

 - Judicial Review: The power to invalidate laws or executive actions deemed unconstitutional (established in Marbury v.
-Day to day, madison, 1803).
-In practice, - Case Adjudication: Resolving disputes between individuals, businesses, or government entities. - Precedent Setting: Creating legal interpretations that guide future cases.
+Madison, 1803).

 iCivics’ Approach: Making the Judicial Branch Interactive